 And Whiskey Blue, the hotel bar, is big and jumping, with a local crowd.

 Amenities: Free WiFi in the lobby and rooms if you’re a Starwood Preferred Guest; otherwise it’s $16.95 a day in the rooms.
 Bliss spa.
 The fitness room, part of W’s Sweat line, is large and well equipped.
 Pets allowed ($100 the first day, $25 a day thereafter).
-There’s a large lobby shop, also accessible from the street, selling a stylish — and not too pricey — sampling of clothes, shoes, jewelry, bath products, scented candles, kids’ stuff and a great selection of vintage vinyl.
+The lobby shop sells a stylish — and not too pricey — sampling of clothes, shoes, candles, kids’ stuff and a great selection of vintage vinyl.

 Surroundings: Prime Midtown East turf.
 Grand Central Terminal, St. Patrick’s Cathedral, the Chrysler Building, Saks Fifth Avenue and other Fifth Avenue shops, countless office buildings and the Museum of Modern Art are nearby.
 So are scores of restaurants and hotels (Waldorf-Astoria, the Benjamin, the Barclay Intercontinental and the Marriott, to name a few, are steps away).
 The Empire State Building and Central Park are easy to reach by bus or subway.
 And both bus stops are nearby and the subway station is almost on your doorstep.

 Back story: Billeted in an old hotel building dating from 1930, this initial link in Starwood Hotels & Resorts W chain was quite an attention-grabber when it opened in 1998.
 The idea was to create a hip chain of boutique hotels designed to capture the late-20th-century magic generated by places like the Royalton.